apache/systemds/README.md

 SystemML computations can be executed in a variety of different modes.
 To begin with, SystemML can be operated in Standalone mode on a single machine, allowing data scientists to develop algorithms locally without need of a distributed cluster.
-Algorithms can be distributed across Hadoop or Spark.
+In order to scale up, algorithms can also be distributed across Spark or Hadoop.
 This flexibility allows the utilization of an organization's existing resources and expertise.
-In addition, SystemML can be operated via Java, Scala, and Python.
+In addition, SystemML can be operated via Scala, Java, and Python.
 SystemML also features an embedded API for scoring models.

 ### Automatic Optimization

 Algorithms specified in DML are dynamically compiled and optimized based on data and cluster characteristics using rule-based and cost-based optimization techniques.
-The optimizer automatically generates hybrid runtime execution plans ranging from in-memory single-node execution to distributed computations on Spark or Hadoop.
+The optimizer automatically generates hybrid runtime execution plans ranging from in-memory, single-node execution, to distributed computations on Spark or Hadoop.
 This ensures both efficiency and scalability.
 Automatic optimization reduces or eliminates the need to hand-tune distributed runtime execution plans and system configurations.